zkc3783/dream-share-discover/README.md

 Paul, Frank, Steven, Jason.

+(Contact me on wechat number 13587567336 if you are interested!)

 ### 20240305 Congrats on our teammate - Steven's birthday!!

 We had a lot of fun in T-SHOW Changchun!
 Click [**here**](./DAILY.md) for more details.